Maximus The Confessor (c. 580-662)

 This is Maximus’s clearest statement that the Incarnation is ongoing, universal, and the very structure of reality — the foundation for the idea that Christianity is a new way of being human.

 Think of "eternal" in the sense of existence outside of the construct of time, not a never-ending timeline that is endless in opposite directions (as in past and future).
+In this sense "eternity" is a state of being that only exists in harmony with the relationship of God(F,S,S).

-Other Early Church Fathers (Leaders of the Early Church) Who Argued for Christ’s Pre‑Existing the Incarnation.
+The following is a limited number of other Early Church Fathers (Leaders of the Early Church) Who Argued for Christ’s Pre‑Existing the Incarnation.

-Below are the leaders who explicitly used these passages — John 1:1, John 8:58, Col. 1:17, Micah 5:2, Hebrews 1, etc. — to argue that Christ is eternally divine and uncreated.
+They explicitly used these passages — John 1:1, John 8:58, Col. 1:17, Micah 5:2, Hebrews 1, etc. — to argue that Christ is divine and uncreated.

 1. Irenaeus of Lyons (c.
 130–202) Most explicit early witness.
 Irenaeus repeatedly cites: